anthonykasza/hdc_experiments/README.md

       - FNs introduced for 1 bits changed to 0 bits
     - what happens to the similarity between 2 hyperdimensional vectors?
       - not much
+- substitution
+  - HVs A and B are dissimilar
+  - elements of A are changed to match elements of B
+  - B remains unchanged, A becomes more similar to B
+  - I only read about this in 1 paper, not sure how useful it is

 Composing Data Structures
 -------------------------
 - sets (bundle)
-- dicts (bind)
+- maps (bind)
+  - aka "role-filler" binding
+  - dict/tuple/record/row/struct types are formed using maps
 - sequences (permute)
 - bins/ranges/levels (permute then bundle)
+  - circular levels useful for modulus/cyclical calculations such as:
+    - seasons of the year
+    - hours of the day
+    - months of the year
+    - color spaces
+    - distributing web requests to a pool of servers (similar to rendezvous/hrw hashing)
+  - other types of levels could be created
+    - logarithmic
+    - elliptical
-- graphs (uniqly id vertices, bind vertices to create edges, then bundle edges to create grpahs)
+- graphs (uniqly id vertices, bind vertices to create edges, then bundle edges to create graphs)
+  - to create directed graphs, permute one of the node HVs before creating the edge HV
+  - state machines
+  - HyperRec, using hdc to make a recommendation system by predicting edges in a directed graph
 - bloom filters - a special case of VSA
   - a set is represented by a bit array (vector)
     - an empty set is all zeros